 2 tablespoons olive oil or coconut oil

-Preheat oven to 400 degrees F. Poke a few holes in the sweet potatoes with a sharp knife or fork to allow steam to escape.
+Preheat the oven to 400 degrees F. Poke a few holes in them with a sharp knife or fork to allow the steam to escape.

-Once oven is hot, bake sweet potatoes for 45-60 minutes or until tender to the touch (use a baking rack or foil to catch any drippings).
+Once the oven is hot, bake the sweet potatoes for 45-60 minutes or until they’re tender to the touch (use a baking rack or foil to catch any drippings).

-In a sauté pan, combine onions, oil, a pinch of salt, and cook over low to medium heat or until onions are translucent.
-Add garlic and cook for another minute, stirring frequently to prevent it from burning.
+While the quinoa is cooking, combine the onions, oil, and a pinch of salt in a sauté pan,.
+Cook it over low to medium heat or until the onions are translucent.
+Add the garlic and cook it for another minute, stirring frequently to prevent it from burning.
 Mix in the fresh thyme.
-Set aside.
+Set it aside.

-Peel sweet potatoes and add to a large mixing bowl.
-Add the quinoa, walnuts, onion/garlic mixture and flax egg (or egg), and stir until well combined – it should be a rough mash not a puree.
+Peel the sweet potatoes and add them to a large mixing bowl.
+Add the quinoa, walnuts, onion/garlic mixture, and flax egg (or egg), and stir until well combined.
+It should be a rough mash, but not a puree.

-Scoop out rounded 1 tablespoon amounts and gently form and roll into balls.
+Scoop out rounded 1 tablespoon amounts and gently form and roll them into balls.

-Brown for about 5 minutes total, shaking the pan to roll them around to brown all sides.
-If it start browning too quickly, turn the heat down slightly.
+Brown them for about 5 minutes total, shaking the pan to roll them around to brown all sides.
+If they start browning too quickly, turn the heat down slightly.

-Once they're golden brown and fairly firm to the touch, remove from oven.
-Let cool briefly before serving.
+Once they’re golden brown and fairly firm to the touch, remove them from the oven.
+Let them cool briefly before serving.

 Serve immediately.
 Top your bowls with sweet potato balls and dressing of choice.

-Leftovers will keep in the refrigerator for 3-4 days, though best when fresh.
-Reheat in a 350 degree F oven until warmed through.
+Best when fresh.
+Leftovers will keep in the refrigerator for 3-4 days.
+Reheat in a 350 degree F oven until they’re warmed through.